 For help using the Library:

 - book a one to one support session (at your Library Information Desk or arts.ac.uk/study-at-ual/library-services/contact us/)

 - see further information about library support on Moodle

-Learning Zones are located within the Libraries at Kings Cross (CSM) and Elephant and Castle (LCC).
-These offer new technology and traditional study resources.
+Learning Zones are located within the libraries at Central Saint Martins and London College of Communication, and on the ground floor of Gardens House at Camberwell.
+These spaces offer new and traditional technologies.
 They are informal student-focused facilities designed to encourage a culture of student ownership and peer support.

 - spaces for individual study and group work

 - assistive software such as Text help ReadWrite Gold